makidoja/DXLOG_KSTChat/README.md

 - Confirm host `www.on4kst.info` and port `23000`.
 - Check Windows Firewall and internet access.
 - Try a different KST room only after normal login is confirmed.
+- A rejected or incomplete login now displays a warning and automatically restores **Connect** while disabling **Disconnect**.
+- If ON4KST does not complete the login within 20 seconds, the bridge cancels the attempt and returns to the disconnected state.

 ## QTF and QRB are blank or incorrect